Architectural Perennials for Beautiful Landscapes and Gardens

 It takes all types to make a perennial border, from seasonal thrillers (such as oriental poppies and hybrid tulips) to carpeting fillers.
 But no type is more valuable than the sort that is tall and trouble-free and has handsome foliage that doesn’t quit.
 Such dominant, “architectural” perennials are perfect for providing the structural backbone of the border, punctuating and unifying it with season-long form and texture.

-Many of the best architectural species for sunny borders hail from the prairies and meadows of central and eastern North American, where big, beautiful perennials reign supreme.
 Eastern bluestar (Amsonia tabernaemontana), for example, occurs in moist open habitats from the upper Mid-Atlantic to Texas.
 A variable plant in the wild, in cultivation it typically forms 3- to 4-foot-tall clumps of sturdy upright stems clothed with slender, willowy, lance-shaped leaves.
 The foliage stays healthy and lush all growing season.
 Clusters of powder-blue, star-shaped flowers cover the plant in mid-spring, and the leaves glow butter yellow in fall.
 This long-lived species will thrive for decades in fertile, humus-rich garden soil.
 (Sandy or clay soil can be amended with a good amendment, such as Fafard Premium Topsoil).

 Several other bluestar species are also well worth growing, especially Hubricht’s bluestar (Amsonia hubrichtii), whose narrow, ribbon-like leaves form feathery 3-foot mounds.
 It, too, blooms blue in spring and turns buttery yellow in fall.
 The compact hybrid cultivar ‘Blue Ice’ is likely the best of all Amsonia for the garden, though its tidy, compact stature is less bold and architectural than most species.